- Submission deadline: October 11, 2017, 12pm PDT (3pm EDT, 8pm GMT)

 Participants will be given a slot for presenting their case study during a scheduled session.
-Each accepted case study will be given 20 minutes including questions for their presentation.
+Each accepted case study will be given a time slot to for their presentation and questions from the audience.
 Authors might be asked to focus on particular aspects of their case study during their presentation to maximize the benefits of the presentation to conference attendees.

 Please see A Guide to a Successful Presentation for information about standard computing and A/V equipment that will be made available to presenters at CHI 2018.
 The Best Case Study award will be announced at the conference.